Transport in Le Havre: Car

 Numerous roads link to Le Havre with the main access roads being the A13 Motorway) from Paris, linking to the A131 autoroute and A29 Motorway from Amiens.

 Rail

 Le Havre railway station is the main station, located in the city centre.
 The station is served by trains to major cities such as Paris, Rouen, Lyon, Marseille and local services to Fecamp and Rolleville.

 Train services are operated by SNCF.

 Port

 The Port of Le Havre is the largest in France, based on number of containers.

-LD Lines operate a ferry services from Portsmouth, England, with one sailing per day.

-Brittany Ferries operate a ferry service from Portsmouth during the summer months (May - September).
+Brittany Ferries operate a ferry service from Portsmouth, England with 4 sailings weekly.

 Air

 Le Havre – Octeville Airport is located 5 km north of the city, in Octeville-sur-Mer.
 Charles de Gaulle Airport in Paris is 220 km away, which offers more international flights.
 Paris-Charles de Gaulle Airport can be reached by public transport from Le Havre, with a change of train in Paris.